carlaml/LDpred-funct/README.md

 ```

 #### Acknowledgments
-We used LDpred software developed by Bjarni Vilhjalmsson as basis fot this software.
+We used LDpred software developed by Bjarni Vilhjalmsson as basis for this software.